Mark Zuckerberg Picked the Wrong Watch to Announce Meta’s New Oakley Sunglasses

 Ebay user California Direct

-The silver lining here is that since Meta and Oakley’s parent company, EssilorLuxottica, announced a new long-term agreement to work together over a decade just last year, chances are Zuckerberg will have another shot to remedy his mistake sometime in the future and show some love to one of the most distinctive and fascinating watch lines of the late 90s and early 2000s.
+The silver lining here is that since Meta and Oakley’s parent company, EssilorLuxottica, announced a new long-term agreement to work together over a decade just last year, chances are Zuckerberg will have another shot to remedy his watch choice sometime in the future and show some love to one of the most distinctive and fascinating watch lines of the late 90s and early 2000s.